jpgrana/bayesian-approach-predicting-well-production/readme.md

 ## Pooled Model

-What makes Bayesian modeling different is that instead of estimating single values for the model parameters and resulting predictions, we estimate distributions and carry the uncertainty through the modeling process.
-The pooled description for this model refers to running a single regression on all the data without regard to reservoir zone or field.
-If the inputs are standardized, we can interpret the importance of features based on their coefficients relative to the zero line and their spreads.
+What makes Bayesian modeling different is that instead of estimating single values for the model parameters and resulting predictions, we estimate distributions and carry the probabilities through the modeling process.
+The pooled description for this model refers to running a single regression on all the data, without regard to reservoir zone or field.
+If the inputs are standardized, we can interpret the importance of features based on their coefficient values relative to the zero line and their spreads.

 ![GitHub Logo](/images/coeff_pooled.png)

-We also get unique uncertainties for each prediction rather than estimating uncertainty from a uniform model average.
+We also get unique ranges for each prediction rather than estimating uncertainty from a uniform model average.

 ![GitHub Logo](/images/pred_pooled.png)